typelevel/typelevel.github.com/_posts/2013-12-15-towards-scalaz-2.md

 system made popular by [Google](http://research.google.com/archive/mapreduce.html) has made it's way into several companies looking to glean information from their data.

-Why am I mentioning this in a Typelevel blog post?
-Well, think about the reduce phase - what is really happening?
+Why am I mentioning this in a {% include typelevel.html %} blog post?
+Well, think about the reduce phase – what is really happening?
 For a particular key, we're given a list of values emitted for that key, and we want to reduce those values into a single value.
 Sound familiar?
-Sounds a bit like `fold` doesn't it?
+Sounds a bit like `fold`, doesn't it?
 Note that not all reductions in MapReduce have to follow monoid laws, but a surprising amount do as demonstrated by Twitter's [Algebird](https://github.com/twitter/algebird) project.

 Going back to `fold`, recall that in order to just `fold` we need to have something `Foldable` that contains something that already has a `Monoid` instance.
-A more general approach, as taken by `scalaz.Foldable`, is to also provide a `foldMap` function which let's us also pass in a function *map*ping each element of the `Foldable` to something that is a `Monoid`, and reduce over that instead.
+A more general approach, as taken by `scalaz.Foldable`, is to also provide a `foldMap` function which lets us also pass in a function *map*ping each element of the `Foldable` to something that is a `Monoid`, and reduce over that instead.

 So.
 Given something, say a `List[A]`, we want to *Map* each element of the list to an element of a type that has a `Monoid` instance, and then we want to *Reduce* the list down to a single value.
 What is this?
-All together now..
-MapReduce!
+All together now: MapReduce!

 Unfortunately, Hadoop MapReduce by itself does not give you anything like a `List`.
 Fortunately, our good friends at [NICTA](http://www.nicta.com.au/) have developed